tasdikrahman/tasdikrahman.me/_posts/2020-05-06-specifying-scheduling-rules-for-pods-with-podaffinity-and-podantiaffinity-on-kubernetes.md

 ---
 layout: post
-title: "Specifying scheduling rules for your pods in kubernetes"
+title: "Specifying scheduling rules for your pods on kubernetes"
 description: "Learnings on scheduling rules native to the default k8s scheduler"
 tags: [kubernetes, devops]
 comments: true